momentum-design/momentum-design/packages/components/conventions/clean-code-guidelines.md

 ## Conclusion

 By adhering to these guidelines, we can significantly enhance the quality of our codebase.
 Clean code is not just a best practice; it is essential for maintaining a productive and collaborative development environment.
 Let’s commit to these standards and ensure our master branches remain pristine!

-lint rule to highlight on unnecessary comments and TODO